-A student may withdraw from a course during the first ten weeks of the semester by logging into their CUNYFirst account and withdrawing from the course.
+A student may withdraw from a course by logging into their CUNYFirst account and withdrawing from the course.
 A course that is withdrawn from during the first three weeks will be dropped and will not appear on the record.
-A grade of W will be assigned to courses that are withdrawn from between the fourth and tenth week.
-A student who wishes to withdraw from a course after the tenth week must petition the appropriate Committee on Course and Standing.
-The student must present, in writing, satisfactory reasons for requesting permission to withdraw.
-It is the responsibility of the student to refer to the academic calendar for the appropriate deadlines and to officially withdraw from a class that they are not attending.
+A grade of W will be assigned to courses that are withdrawn from between the fourth and final week.
 Any student who fails to attend a course for a significant part of the semester may be given the grade of WU by the instructor.